Von Hayes: Playing career

+Hayes was acquired by the Phillies from the Indians for Manny Trillo, George Vukovich, Julio Franco, Jerry Willard, and Jay Baller at the Winter Meetings on December 9, 1982.
+The Indians received offers for Hayes from various teams, with the Phillies being the most persistent.
+The trade inspired his nickname "Five-for-One" which was coined by Pete Rose.

 Hayes enjoyed his most successful seasons playing for the Phillies in the late 1980s.
 He finished 8th in NL MVP voting in 1986, when he led the National League (NL) in runs, doubles, and extra base hits.
 Hayes achieved an on-base average of .404 in 1987.
 In 1989, Hayes made his only appearance on the NL All-Star team, while posting a career-high OPS+ of (140).

-On June 11, 1985, Hayes became the first player in MLB history to hit two home runs in the first inning of a baseball game.
+On June 11, 1985, Hayes became the first player in MLB history to hit two home runs in the first inning.
 After leading off the game with a home run off Tom Gorman, Hayes hit a grand slam later that inning off Calvin Schiraldi.
-The Phillies beat the Mets 26-7, the most single-game runs scored by a major league team in over 40 years.
+The Phillies beat the Mets 26-7, the most single-game runs scored by a major league team in over 35 years.

 Hayes also hit two two-run home runs in a June 8, 1989, game against the Pittsburgh Pirates, at Veterans Stadium.
 It was in that game that, after the Pirates scored 10 runs in the top of the first inning, Pirate broadcaster Jim Rooker said on the air, "If we lose this game, I'll walk home."
-Hayes' two homers triggered a comeback, with the Phillies eventually winning the game 15-11.
+Hayes's two homers triggered a comeback, with the Phillies eventually winning the game 15-11.
 (After the season, Rooker kept his word, by conducting a charity walk from Philadelphia to Pittsburgh.)

-Playing against the Cincinnati Reds on June 14, 1991, Hayes was hit by a pitch by Tom Browning, breaking Hayes’ arm.
+Playing against the Cincinnati Reds on June 14, 1991, Hayes was hit by a pitch by Tom Browning, breaking Hayes’s arm.
 He returned to action on September 6, 1991, against the Houston Astros.
 Hayes was traded to the Angels in the off-season, but would later cite Browning's pitch as having ended his career, "I broke my arm when I was hit by a pitch from Tom Browning ... and I was finished.
 I tried to make a comeback (with California) in 1992, but it was no good."

 An indie rock band named themselves after Hayes.
-Hayes was the inspiration for one of ESPN announcer Chris Berman's most famous "Bermanisms" — Von "Purple" Hayes — a nod to the Jimi Hendrix song "Purple Haze."
-He is mentioned both in an episode of the hit TV series "It's Always Sunny In Philadelphia" and "The Goldbergs".
+Hayes was the inspiration for one of ESPN announcer Chris Berman's "Bermanisms" — Von "Purple" Hayes — a nod to the Jimi Hendrix song "Purple Haze."